 3. Green Smoothie or Green Vegetable Juices

 Just half a cup of spinach in your smoothie is a rich source of iron that can protect against anemia, a condition that is relatively common among women and another cause of fatigue.
 A daily green juice can also protect your cardiovascular health.
-One study showed that consuming 300ml of green juice daily for 6 weeks reduced bad LDL cholesterol by 9 percent.
-(11)
+One study showed that consuming 300 milliliters of green juice daily for six weeks reduced bad LDL cholesterol by 9 percent.

 When making your green juice or smoothies, make sure that 95 percent of the blend contains vegetables rather than fruit to keep the total sugar level low.
 For a bonus energy kick, you can also add in a superfood supplement like spirulina, barley greens or matcha green tea powder — all of which make healthy alternatives to coffee.

 4. Yerba Mate